Crowley Maritime

-Crowley, legally Crowley Maritime Corporation, is an American transportation and logistics company based in Jacksonville, Florida.
+Crowley Maritime Corporation is an American transportation and logistics company based in Jacksonville, Florida.

 As of July 2016, Crowley was ranked as the 13th largest private company in Florida, employing approximately 5,300 people worldwide with revenues of $2.2 billion.
 It provides its services using a fleet of more than 300 vessels, consisting of RO-RO vessels, LO-LO vessels, tankers, Articulated Tug-Barges (ATBs), tugs and barges.
 Crowley's land-based facilities and equipment include terminals, warehouses, tank farms, and specialized vehicles.
+The company also provides the Thomas B. Crowley Sr. Memorial Scholarship each year to exceptional maritime students.

 History

 Crowley was founded in 1892 when founder Thomas Crowley, purchased an 18-foot Whitehall Rowboat to provide transportation of personnel and supplies to ships anchored on San Francisco Bay.

 The company was incorporated under the name Thomas Crowley and Brothers in the later 1890s and within a few years, services broadened to include bay wing and ship assistance services.